 a.
-Fences and walls in an established setback along a frontage may be a maximum of eight feet in height; however, that portion of the fence or wall above three feet in height shall be constructed to be a minimum of 75% open.
+Fences and walls in an established setback along any frontage except a limited access frontage may be a maximum of eight feet in height; however, that portion of the fence or wall above three feet in height shall be constructed to be a minimum of 75% open.
+Along a limited access frontage there is no height limitation, and the fence or wall may be opaque.